Lord Curry of Kirkharle KB CBE (Trustee)

 David has been vicar of Jesmond Parish Church, Newcastle upon Tyne since 1973.
 After studying classics and theology at Oxford, he taught in the mid-60s for the Anglicans (but seconded to the Presbyterians) in Omdurman, at a secondary school in the mainly Muslim northern Sudan.
 Following the expulsion of the missionaries from the mainly Christian south, he taught Muslim boys but also Christian southerners who had managed to get to the north.
 He also helped lead the non-Arabic Anglican congregation of southerners in Omdurman.
-With the forty-year-long tragic and terrible troubles starting at that time, he has ever since had a deep concern for peace in the Sudan and for its Episcopal Church to help meet its needs.
+Having witnessed the beginnings of the tragic and terrible troubles in the Sudan at that time, he has ever since had a deep concern for peace in this area and for its Episcopal Church to help meet its needs.

-Ordained in 1967, after an assistant pastorship in Leeds, working with national and international students and helping to start religious programming at BBC Radio Leeds, he went on to teach doctrine and ethics at Wycliffe Hall, Oxford.
+David was ordained in 1967.
+After an assistant pastorship in Leeds, working with national and international students and helping to start religious programming at BBC Radio Leeds, he went on to teach doctrine and ethics at Wycliffe Hall, Oxford.

 While at Jesmond Parish Church, David has seen the church develop and grow across two services on a Sunday to over 1000 people, including many students and young people.
 The church has worldwide mission interests and through its 24-hour internet TV channel, Clayton TV, provides a resource for Christians in other countries, especially the Far East.
 He is also an author of several books and from time to time is asked to broadcast and debate public issues of Christian concern.
 Formerly he was much involved in the Church of England General Synod.
 He and his wife Joy have three children and three grandchildren.

 Alice Lane (Administrator)